Practice Policies & Patient Information

 - What are your rights under Data Protection laws

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”), and the Data Protection Act 2018 the practice responsible for your personal data is Hereford Medical Group.
+For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (UK) 2016/679) (the “UKGDPR”), and the Data Protection Act 2018 the practice responsible for your personal data is Hereford Medical Group (HMG).

 This Notice describes how we collect, use and process your personal data, and how in doing so, we comply with our legal obligations to you.
 Your privacy is important to us, and we are committed to protecting and safeguarding your data privacy rights.